theraSara/Smart_Recycling/README.md

 ## Project Overview

-The **AODCIPER** project addresses the global challenge of inefficient waste management and rising contamination rates in recycled materials.
+The **Smart Recycling** project addresses the global challenge of inefficient waste management and rising contamination rates in recycled materials.
 By integrating advanced machine learning (ML) and high-speed cameras with image recognition technology, this system aims to significantly improve the accuracy of waste sorting, surpassing manual methods by 80-90%.
 The result is enhanced efficiency in waste management and higher-quality recycled materials, contributing to environmental sustainability.

 ## Features